Skip to main content

 Tempura

-Japanese-style tempura using local seafood and vegetables.
-Light, crispy batter showcasing fresh ingredients.
-Available at most restaurants.
+Japanese-style tempura built from local seafood and vegetables.
+The batter stays light and crisp, letting fresh ingredients lead.
+You will find it at most restaurants.

 Allergens: